Burning Rangers: Design

-Burning Rangers animated cutscenes were produced by TMS Entertainment and its subsidiary, Seoul Movie, who had also produced the Virtua Fighter anime and the Man of the Year short on Sonic Jam for Sega, as well as cinematic feature films such as Akira and Little Nemo: Adventures in Slumberland.
-The company has produced content for Sega since it was subsidised as TMS-Kyokuchi.
-The game's anime cutscenes were made with a digital process rather than traditional ink and paint, as this made them easier to compress onto a CD-ROM.
-According to Miyoshi, the entire development of the game spanned around a year and a half, although the programming took less than a year.
+The animated cutscenes were produced by TMS Entertainment and its subsidiary, Seoul Movie, who had also produced the Virtua Fighter anime and the Man of the Year short on Sonic Jam for Sega, as well as cinematic feature films such as Akira and Little Nemo: Adventures in Slumberland.
+TMS has produced content for Sega since it was subsidised as TMS-Kyokuchi.
+The cutscenes were made with a digital process rather than traditional ink and paint, as this made them easier to compress onto a CD-ROM.

-Sega of Japan planned for Burning Rangers to be the headliner of their 1997 Christmas season releases, but the game was not ready for release in Japan until early 1998.

-The game was among the final seven Saturn games released in America.
-Each of the main developers reflected on what they were proudest of: Naka expressed relief that Sonic Team were able to "get a good overall balance" for the game, whereas Miyoshi thought that the voice navigation system was the strongest aspect.
+According to Miyoshi, the entire development spanned around a year and a half, although the programming took less than a year.
+Each of the main developers reflected on what they were proudest of: Naka expressed relief that Sonic Team were able to "get a good overall balance", whereas Miyoshi thought that the voice navigation system was the strongest aspect.
 Main programmer Takuya Matsumoto was delighted to see it released before the Saturn's discontinuation, saying "the fact that we've been able to push the Saturn this far is enough for me to die happy".

-Burning Rangers was released exactly nine months before the Japanese release of Sega's next console, the Dreamcast.
+Sega of Japan planned Burning Rangers to be the headliner of their 1997 Christmas season releases, but a series of technical struggles led Sonic Team to delay the Japanese release until January 13, 1998 so that they could make changes to the visuals and gameplay.
+It was released exactly nine months before the Japanese release of Sega's next console, the Dreamcast.
+Burning Rangers was among the final five Saturn games released in America.
+Sega in fact planned for it to be the final Saturn game released in America, but the third-party game Magic Knight Rayearth came out later.
 IGN's Levi Buchanan characterized the release as an example of the Saturn's "ignominious send-off", writing that "sunset Saturn games like Panzer Dragoon Saga and Burning Rangers demanded far better launches.
 The way these games were slipped into retail with zero fanfare and low circulation was insulting to both hard-working developers and Sega fans."

 Reception

+Burning Rangers received favourable reviews.
+In Japan, Famitsu gave it a score of 32 out of 40.